 If you decide you'd rather be an armchair traveler instead, most of these organizations also have a link that allows visitors to their website to donate money to support volunteer projects or to help fund other travelers who want to donate time but may not have sufficient funds for a volunteer trip.
 This gives those of us who can't volunteer a chance to choose a project that we feel passionate about and still help contribute to the cause.

-i-to-i is a company that sends more that 5,000 people a year to volunteer at local projects around the world and immerse themselves in local cultures.
+i-to-i is a company that sends more than 5,000 people a year to volunteer at local projects around the world and immerse themselves in local cultures.

 These travelers choose voluntourism -- combining traditional travel with volunteer work -- to help make a difference in their lives and others.

 Sierra Club Outings runs volunteer travel trips around the United States and to a wide variety of places across the globe.
-This adventurous escapes combine cultural immersion with active itineraries with a focus on protect the environment.
+These adventure escapes combine cultural immersion with active itineraries with a focus on protecting the environment.

 International Volunteer Programs Association is a consortium of international volunteer programs that have joined together to help promote the opportunities they have to offer.